zyzshishui/slime/README.md

     --save /root/GLM-Z1-9B-0414_torch_dist
 ```

+When encountering a model that is not temporarily supported by mbridge, you can consider using [Pai-Megatron-Patch](https://github.com/alibaba/Pai-Megatron-Patch) for conversion.

 ⚠️ If you encounter an issue where slime cannot be found, please run `pip install -e .` in the slime directory.

 #### Megatron torch\_dist → HF ckpt